PascalBod/IMTAtlantique-2023/README.md

 Check the `README` file of the project for more information.

-**Important**: the project reuse components provided by [ESP-WHO](https://github.com/espressif/esp-who).
+**Important**: the project reuses components provided by [ESP-WHO](https://github.com/espressif/esp-who).
 If ESP-WHO is not installed yet, download it:

 ```shell
 $ git clone --recursive https://github.com/espressif/esp-who.git